Paul Gascoigne: Rangers

+1995–1996: Great influence and success

 Rangers manager Walter Smith flew to visit Gascoigne at his home in the Rome countryside in the early summer of 1995.
 Smith explained: "He said, 'What are you doing here?'
 I said, 'I'm here to see you.'
 He said, 'What is it you're wanting?'
 I said, 'I'm here to see if you'll come and play for Rangers.'
 He said, 'Aye, alright.'"

 Gascoigne signed for Rangers in July 1995 for a club record fee of £4.3 million, on wages of £15,000 a week.
 He made an immediate impact: in the fifth league game of the 1995–96 season, the Old Firm fixture at Celtic Park, he scored a goal after running almost the full length of the pitch to get on the end of a pass in a breakaway; it proved vital as this was the only match lost by title rivals Celtic during the campaign.
 On 30 December, Gascoigne was booked by referee Dougie Smith after picking Smith's yellow card up from the ground and jokingly 'booking' the referee during a match against Hibernian.
 Rangers went on to win the Scottish Premier Division, clinching the title in the penultimate game of the season against Aberdeen at Ibrox Stadium; Gascoigne scored a hat-trick including two solo efforts.
 Rangers won the double as they also won the Scottish Cup by knocking out Celtic before beating Heart of Midlothian 5–1 in the final at Hampden Park.
 He scored 19 goals in 42 appearances in all competitions, and was named as both PFA Scotland Players' Player of the Year and SFWA Footballer of the Year.